book.rymcg.tech

 Edit file blocks

 Sometimes it’s easiest to edit a file by hand.
-These green blocks invite you to edit the given file, with your preferred text editor:
+These blocks invite you to edit the given file, with your preferred text editor:

 Edit this file: /tmp/foo.txt